Friedrich Nietzsche: Professor at Basel (1869–1879)

 Nietzsche had already met Richard Wagner in Leipzig in 1868 and later Wagner's wife, Cosima.
 Nietzsche admired both greatly and during his time at Basel frequently visited Wagner's house in Tribschen in Lucerne.
-The Wagners brought Nietzsche into their most intimate circle—including Franz Liszt, of whom Nietzsche colloquially described: "Liszt or the art of running after women!"
+The Wagners brought Nietzsche into their most intimate circle—which included Franz Liszt, of whom Nietzsche colloquially described: "Liszt or the art of running after women!"
 Nietzsche enjoyed the attention he gave to the beginning of the Bayreuth Festival.
-In 1870, he gave Cosima Wagner the manuscript of "The Genesis of the Tragic Idea" as a birthday gift.
-In 1872, Nietzsche published his first book, The Birth of Tragedy.
-However, his colleagues within his field, including Ritschl, expressed little enthusiasm for the work in which Nietzsche eschewed the classical philologic method in favour of a more speculative approach.
+In 1870 he gave Cosima Wagner the manuscript of "The Genesis of the Tragic Idea" as a birthday gift.
+In 1872 Nietzsche published his first book, The Birth of Tragedy.
+His colleagues within his field, including Ritschl, expressed little enthusiasm for the work in which Nietzsche eschewed the classical philologic method in favour of a more speculative approach.
 In his polemic Philology of the Future, Ulrich von Wilamowitz-Moellendorff damped the book's reception and increased its notoriety.
 In response, Rohde (then a professor in Kiel) and Wagner came to Nietzsche's defence.
 Nietzsche remarked freely about the isolation he felt within the philological community and attempted unsuccessfully to transfer to a position in philosophy at Basel.

-In 1873, Nietzsche began to accumulate notes that would be posthumously published as Philosophy in the Tragic Age of the Greeks.
+In 1873 Nietzsche began to accumulate notes that would be posthumously published as Philosophy in the Tragic Age of the Greeks.
 Between 1873 and 1876, he published four separate long essays: "David Strauss: the Confessor and the Writer", "On the Use and Abuse of History for Life", "Schopenhauer as Educator", and "Richard Wagner in Bayreuth".
 These four later appeared in a collected edition under the title Untimely Meditations.
 The essays shared the orientation of a cultural critique, challenging the developing German culture suggested by Schopenhauer and Wagner.
 During this time in the circle of the Wagners, he met Malwida von Meysenbug and Hans von Bülow.
 He also began a friendship with Paul Rée who, in 1876, influenced him into dismissing the pessimism in his early writings.
-However, he was deeply disappointed by the Bayreuth Festival of 1876, where the banality of the shows and baseness of the public repelled him.
-He was also alienated by Wagner's championing of "German culture", which Nietzsche felt a contradiction in terms as well as by Wagner's celebration of his fame among the German public.
+He was deeply disappointed by the Bayreuth Festival of 1876, where the banality of the shows and baseness of the public repelled him.
+He was also alienated by Wagner's championing of "German culture", which Nietzsche felt a contradiction in terms, as well as by Wagner's celebration of his fame among the German public.
 All this contributed to his subsequent decision to distance himself from Wagner.